devonestes/personal-website/_posts/2017-09-02-insurance.md

 Pretty much everything we call "good OO design" is intended to make it easier to change code.
 Every design pattern, the SOLID principles, all of it.
-And so we create more abstractions, decouple every part of our system, shore up our inheritance heirarchies - maybe even move to microservices - and wait for that dreaded moment when we have to do something.
+And so we create more abstractions, decouple every part of our system, shore up our inheritance hierarchies - maybe even move to microservices - and wait for that dreaded moment when we have to do something.

 And then the thing we're asked to do is actually kind of easy.
 We would have